JktuJQ/JktuJQ/README.md

 As my future degree suggests, I do really like maths and I enjoy applying it to a real-world problems.
-Even though I am not exposed to much of those in the university, I try not to limit myself by home assignments projects andto participate in hackatons, program my own ambitious projects andcontribute in open-source libraries and frameworks.
+Even though I am not exposed to much of those in the university, I try not to limit myself by home assignments projects andto participate in hackatons, program my own ambitious projects and contribute in open-source libraries and frameworks.

 I see **[my GitHub profile](https://github.com/JktuJQ)** as a great way to track my progress and (possibly) promote my skills to employers.